Index News Docs Issues Source

 Why does $WEBSITE look awful?

 Usually, this is because it uses some CSS features that are not yet implemented in Chawan.
-The most common offenders are grid and calc().
+The most common offender is grid.

 There are three ways of dealing with this: